kelechiorunta/login-challenge/README.md

 5. Troubleshooting Errors /Present Challenge
 504 Server Error:
 Encountered a 504 error due to server issues or misconfigurations.
 Investigated logs to diagnose and fix the problem.
-Currently, unable to fix this.
-Still working on it to enable users login.
+I finally diagonsed that the .env CLIENT_ID and CLIENT_SECRET were not properly implemented and got them fixed by setting them in my google account.
+It is now working properly.

 6. Git Configuration
 Ignoring Sensitive Files: Added sensitive configuration files like jsconfig.json, next.config.mjs, package-lock.json, package.json, postcss.config.mjs, and tailwind.config.js to .gitignore to prevent them from being pushed to GitHub.